drobledoruiz/conservation_genomics/filter.sex.linked/README.md

 - **count.M.miss** - Count of males that have this locus as missing data (NA).
 - **count.F.scored** - Count of females that have this locus scored (0, 1 or 2; i.e. non-missing).
 - **count.M.scored** - Count of males that have this locus scored (0, 1 or 2; i.e. non-missing).
-- **ratio** - Fisher's exact test estimate testing for the independence of scoring rate and sex for this locus.
+- **ratio** - Fisher's exact test estimate testing for the independence of call rate and sex for this locus.
 - **p.value** - P-value for the Fisher's exact test estimate.
 - **p.adjusted** - P-value adjusted for false discovery rate.
-- **scoringRate.F** - Female scoring rate (proportion of females that were scored for this locus).
+- **scoringRate.F** - Female call rate (proportion of females that were scored for this locus).
 This is the x-axis in the 1st and 2nd plot.
-- **scoringRate.M** - Male scoring rate (proportion of males that were scored for this locus).
+- **scoringRate.M** - Male call rate (proportion of males that were scored for this locus).
 This is the y-axis in the 1st and 2nd plot.
 - **w.linked** - Boolean for this locus being w-linked.
-- **sex.biased** - Boolean for this locus having sex-biased scoring rate.
+- **sex.biased** - Boolean for this locus having sex-biased call rate.

 - **count.F.het** - Count of females that are heterozygous for this locus.
 - **count.M.het** - Count of males that are heterozygous for this locus.